FreeProject089/f-100d-manual/src/Weapon System/aircraft-weapons-release-system.md

 ## Introduction

 The AWRS provides selectable weapons release quantity and intervals.
 The AWRS is active any time the release quantity switch is not in the off position.
-When the AWRS is active any bomb pulse by the [bomb-button]() or [Low Altitude Bombing System]() will result in the AWRS being used to sequence bomb or rocket release.
+When the AWRS is active any bomb pulse by the [bomb-button]() or [Low Altitude Bombing System]() will result in the AWRS being used to sequence and time bomb or rocket release.

-When the AWRS is not active the [basic armament system circuitry]() is instead used.
+When the AWRS is not active ([Quantity Switch in OFF](#quantity-selector-switch)) the [basic armament system circuitry]() is instead used.

 ## Modes